 Mount cabinets with top a maximum of 2m above the finished floor.

-Install [terminal block] as indicated in Type T cabinets.
+Install terminal block as specified or indicated on the Contract Drawings.

 Only main junction and pull boxes are indicated on the Contract Drawings.
 Install pull boxes so as not to exceed 30 m of conduit run between pull boxes as approved by the Consultant.